KalicoCrew/kalico/docs/Config_Reference.md

 supports pull-down resistors then an input pin may alternatively be preceded by `~`.

+!!! note: "Note: Additional pins"
-Note, some config sections may "create" additional pins.
+    Some config sections may "create" additional pins.
 Where this occurs, the config section defining the pins must be listed in the config file before any sections using those pins.

 ### [mcu]